lucaperret/drone-now/DOCS.md

 The Now plugin deploy your build to [now.sh](https://zeit.co/now).
 The below pipeline configuration demonstrates simple usage:

 Note: `deploy_name` is an optional parameter.
-If it is not given now.sh will deploy the root directory of your application.
+If it is not given now.sh will use name of the working directory .

 ```yaml
 pipeline: